How to maximize your Hilton cards (with upgrades and downgrades)

 • Use $200 resort credit

-• Start spending towards $30K certificate, concentrating as much of it as possible in 7x categories.
-For Aspire spend, we’re going to call it an average of 5, assuming that most folks would be doing half the spend at 3x.
+• Start spending towards $30K certificate, concentrating on 7x categories.
+For Aspire spend, we’re going to call it an average of 5, assuming that most folks would be doing at least half the spend at 3x.

 • Quarterly earnings: (assuming $7,000 spent at 5x) – $50 flight, $200 Hilton resort, 35,000 Hilton Honors points